mecid/mecid.github.io/_posts/2019-12-18-the-power-of-viewbuilder-in-swiftui.md

 *TupleView* is a view created from a swift tuple of view values. *TupleView* doesn't have any logic inside.
 It just holds the views. *TupleView* completely transparent and behaves like its parent view.
 It means when you put it inside the *HStack*, *TupleView* places the views from the tuple in a horizontal direction.

 #### Using @ViewBuilder
 Now we know all the needed things to build our own custom view container, which uses *@ViewBuilder*.
 Assume that our app needs a notification view.
-The notification view should have a consistent design and appear from the top of the screen, but content can be various.
+The notification view should have a consistent design and appear in the top of the screen, but content can be various.
 It is a perfect use case for *@ViewBuilder*.
 Let's see how we can utilize it.

 ```swift
 import SwiftUI